talalahmad27/talalahmad27/README.md

 🎓 **Master's in Artificial Intelligence** from Macquarie University, Sydney.
 💼 **AI Intern at Domain Group** | **Research Associate at Macquarie University**
 🔬 Passionate about **Generative AI**, **NLP**, and **Machine Learning**
-🌐 Based in Sydney, Australia
+📈 Nearly 3 years of IT industry experience, blending AI R&D with real-world deployments 🌐 Based in Sydney, Australia
 📫 Reach me at: [talalahmad76@gmail.com](mailto:talalahmad76@gmail.com) | [LinkedIn](https://linkedin.com/in/syed-talal-ahmad-821981150)